 Kawamura, with racket in hand; "BURNING!"
 "OH YEA!"
 "COME ON!"
 "BABY!" and in one filler episode, "OH MY GOD!"

 The names of almost everyone's 'special move' is in English, with the glaring exception of Fuji.
 Partially explainable in tennis being more of an English sport than a Japanese one (Name the last Japanese to have won the Wimbledon).

 Incredibly, the first opening is just a small part of a eight-minute-long oratorio with nothing but thickly accented English.
-(The last bit of the video is a different song.)

 The weapon names in Tokyo Mew Mew are supposed to be English puns, but they make no sense with English syllables, causing much confusion.
 Take Mew Ichigo's Strawbellbell (strawberry + bell = sutoroberuberu).
 The Tokyo Pop manga misinterpreted it as Sutoro Beruberu, Strawberry Bell and Strawberry Bell Bell, sometimes within the same volume.
 Anime fansubs mostly didn't bother with the puns, only leaving one of the two "fused" words.